10 Things To Consider When You’re Buying a New Home

 Before you start searching for your dream home, you should know exactly how big of a house do you really need, including the number of bedrooms and bathrooms, and a minimum and maximum square footage.
 The size of your future home should depend on your needs and personal preferences.

 Large families will require more square footage, bedrooms & bathrooms, but smaller houses are perfect for just you or you and your partner, because they’re more affordable.
 Smaller homes are also easier to maintain and furnish and that can be very helpful if you’re just starting out.
+Condos are also a popular choice for smaller families.
+In Canada, for instance, new condominiums Toronto offers are filled with starting families and young professionals.

 But having a large house means you’ll have plenty of room for all your family members and several guests as well.
 How big or how small you can go depends on needs first, and personal preference of course.
 You might want to look at a few houses first to get an idea which might be the best option for you.